ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 The record is a resource in the Domain Name System (DNS), and it is possible for a single domain to have multiple MX records.
 Multiple records are largely configured for availability, redundancy, and load balancing reasons.

-Mail Exchange Records Design Decisions for cloud native implementations
+Mail Exchange Records Design Decisions for cloud native implementations.

 Decision Point | Design Decision | Justification
 --- | --- | ---
-Authoritative DNS MX Record | `<Mail Gateway>` | This is the ingress point for the mail for the Agency, the mx records will point to the Agency gateway
+Authoritative DNS MX Record | `<Mail Gateway>` | This is the ingress point for the mail for the Agency, the mx records will point to the Agency gateway.
-Mail Exchanger/s | `<Mail Gateway>` | This is the ingress point for the mail for the Agency, the mx records will point to the Agency gateway
+Mail Exchanger/s | `<Mail Gateway>` | This is the ingress point for the mail for the Agency, the mx records will point to the Agency gateway.

-Mail Exchange Records Design Decisions for hybrid implementations
+Mail Exchange Records Design Decisions for hybrid implementations.

 Decision Point | Design Decision | Justification
 --- | --- | ---